StephenClarkApps/iOS-Interview-Questions/README.md

 Common instances of *weak* references are delegate properties and subview/controls of a view controller's main view since those views are already strongly held by the main view. ([source](http://stackoverflow.com/questions/11013587/differences-between-strong-and-weak-in-objective-c))

 "Important places to use weak variables are in cases where you have potential retain cycles.
 A retain cycle is what happens when two objects both have strong references to each other.
 If 2 objects have strong references to each other, ARC will not generate the appropriate release message code on each instance since they are keeping each other alive".

+A class with a strong reference is managed using “normal” Automatic Reference Counting meaning that as long as there are any references anywhere to it – then it will stay in memory.

+In contrast, a weak reference means: if no other class is referencing this object, then I don’t care about the object either so this reference can be made Nil.
+In order for the weak modifier to work it needs to be nill-able, so that means that it can only be used with optional pointers to reference types.
+Weak pointers will never cause an object to be retained or kept in the heap (Ref#: T).
+One example of this is the outlets we can use with storyboards or nibs: since these are strongly held by the view hierarchy, we’re free to designate them as weak (i.e. `@IBOutlet weak var carScreenView: CatScreenView!`).

 ****
 **Weak vs Unowned**